 Benefits of Touchless Faucets

 Check the sensor eye if the faucet won't trigger.
+The sensor is usually located at the base of or on top of the faucet spout.
 Remove the protective adhesive label covering the eye if it is still present and remove any debris present over the eye.
 Replace the sensor eye if it is scratched or damaged.
-Ensure that the "permanent off" function is not activated.

 Check the power supply to your unit if the LED light flashes frequently, isn't flashing at all, or your faucet isn't providing water.
 Touchless faucets may operate off battery or A/C power and may have a battery backup, depending on the model.
 The batteries of some eco-friendly versions recharge when water passes through the faucet.
 Other faucets may require regular batteries or lithium batteries.

 Replace the batteries to check whether doing so resolves the issue.
-Rechargable batteries may lose their ability to hold charge.
-According to , a low battery indicator on your unit may fail, leaving you without water with no warning.
+Rechargeable batteries may lose the ability to hold a charge.
+A low battery indicator on your unit may fail quickly, leaving you without water with no warning.

-In Sloan faucets, the solenoid may fail to make the sound associated with triggering of the faucet if your battery is low.
+In Sloan faucets, the solenoid may fail to make the sound associated with triggering the faucet if your battery is low.
 Reset the electrical system by unplugging the unit for 10 seconds.
-Check the transformer, sensor, solenoid and power cables for proper function.
+Check the transformer, sensor, solenoid, and power cables for proper function.
 Replace malfunctioning parts.

-Your faucet may activate itself if the range setting is too long or if factors in the environment, including light sources such as sunlight and reflections, trigger it.
-Inspect the unit's filter, water stop strainer and aerator for clogs.
+Inspect the unit's filter, water stop strainer, and the faucet aerator for clogs.
 Soak your aerator insert in a solution of equal parts water and vinegar if mineral buildup is at fault.

 Ensure that your water supply lines are fully open.
 Examine the faucet's mounting to eliminate a pinched or damaged wire as the cause.
 If your unit won't stop running or drips, it may be defective or need a solenoid replacement, or you may need to clean or replace the diaphragm seal.